defold/doc/docs/en/manuals/lua.md

 All variables that you declare are by default global, meaning that they are available through all parts of the Lua runtime context.
 You can explicitly declare variables `local`, meaning that the variable will only exist within the current scope.

 Each Lua source file defines a separate scope.
-Local declarations on the topmost level in a file means the variable is local to the Lua script file.
+Local declarations on the topmost level in a file mean the variable is local to the Lua script file.
 Each function creates another nested scope and each control structure block creates additional scopes.
-You can explicitly create scope with the `do` and `end` keywords.
+You can explicitly create a scope with the `do` and `end` keywords.
 Lua is lexically scoped, meaning that a scope has full access to _local_ variables from the enclosing scope.
-Note that the local variables must be declared prior to their use.
+Note that the local variables must be declared before their use.

 ```lua
 function my_func(a, b)